 We record receivables when we have an unconditional right to receive consideration after the performance obligations are satisfied.
-As of March 31, 2019, and December 31, 2018, accounts receivable totaled \$173,443 and \$232,602, respectively.
-For the three months ended March 31, 2019, we did not incur material impairment losses with respect to our receivables.
+As of June 30, 2019, and December 31, 2018, accounts receivable totaled \$299,046 and \$232,602, respectively.

 See "Note 3 - Revenue Recognition," in Notes to Condensed Consolidated Financial Statements of this Quarterly Report on Form 10-Q for further discussion.